AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/FireBase.md

  First create a new folder called learn-firebase in your dev folder and create a new react app there.
 Next, Sign up for [firebase](https://firebase.google.com/).
 You may have to create a google account if you do not have one.
 Remember The service is [free](https://firebase.google.com/pricing) upto 1 gigabyte in storage.

+- [ ] Install firebase into your node_modules and add it to package.json `npm i firebase`
 - [ ] When you are signed in to your google account click the get started button on the main firebase page.
 - [ ] Click the add project button and create a project name called learn-firebase then click continue.
 - [ ] We will not use google analytics so leaving it on or off will not matter just leave it as default.